Can You Wear Contacts With Pink Eye

 Allergy Medication: Allergy medication such as antihistamines or decongestants may be recommended to treat allergic conjunctivitis.
 These medications can help reduce itching, redness, swelling, and other symptoms associated with allergies.

-See also How To Wear A Kilt Casually
+See also What To Wear To Ruth Chris

 Other Treatments: In some cases, other treatments such as warm compresses or lid hygiene may be recommended to help reduce symptoms associated with pink eye.
 Warm compresses can help soothe irritated eyes while lid hygiene involves gently cleaning around the eyelids with a mild soap solution.